islandjoe/portfolio/README.md

 This 7-minute workout web app does not need speakers in order to follow.
 One only needs to be able to read the instructions on the screen.

-KEYWORDS: Affinity Designer, Hype 3, Javascript
+KEYWORDS: Affinity Designer, Hype 3, Javascript, high fidelity prototyping, user experience design